Music Monday: September 8, 2025

 I have written on several occasions how 1978 was a monumental year in music for me & the industry in general.
 Well, when the universe gives you something it takes something else away.
 And the thing it took away from me was my peaceful relationship with my grandmother-for a while, anyway.

 For two years she enjoyed listening to my records with me.
 She may have not remembered the artists names correctly (she called Bad Company “the not so nice visitors”) but I knew what she meant so we were good.
 Until the first time I played “Slowhand” by my great love Eric Clapton, that is.
-It started with side one track one, “Cocaine”, and went downhill from there.
+My grandmother’s disdain started with side one track one, “Cocaine”, and went downhill from there.
 She asked me what kind of person would write a song about drugs.
 I thought I was helping by telling her that he was only singing about them, that he did not write the tune.
 That led her to wonder out loud, “Was he too high to write it, perhaps?”
 I moved the needle to track two which was “Wonderful Tonight” so that stopped her scolding.
 But when track three came on, she became irritated again.
 She ordered me to turn the album off because she thought “Lay Down Sally” was too suggestive for a girl my age.
 Then she asked where Bruce was (as in Springsteen) and told me to put his music on so she could eat dinner in peace.

 A few weeks later I was listening to a Neil Young album I borrowed.
 All I can tell you is that when “Down By The River” came on, my grandmother decided I must have started taking drugs because how else could I listen to a man brag about shooting someone.
 My punishment was twofold-I was banned from bringing any new records home for the foreseeable future AND I had to sit through her music shows.
 That way, she told me, I would hear songs that did not resort to questionable subject matter for shock value.
 Since she liked country music that meant episodes of “Hee-Haw” & “The Barbara Mandrell Show”.
 The first one was tough-not because of the music as much as what passed for humor.
 Mandrell’s music, while not really a favorite of mine, was tolerable.
 So imagine my grandmother’s horror & dismay when Mandrell premiered her new song, a tale of a woman unapologetic about her love for a married man.
 Music had beat my grandmother at her censorship game.
 And I must say, it was not a bad song.
 But the original was so much better.